tex-corver/data-store/docs/user_guides/nosql_store.md

 The `NoSQLStore` class:
 - Utilizes an abstract factory (`NoSQLStoreComponentFactory`) to create an underlying client.
-- Supports multiple frameworks through an adapter router (`adapters.adapter_router`).
+- Supports multiple frameworks through an adapter router (`adapters.adapter_routers`).
 - Ensures proper instantiation and connection based on provided configuration.

 ## Configuration Setup and Best Practices